DeMarcco Hellams

-DeMarcco Hellams (born June 5, 2000) is an American football safety for the Alabama Crimson Tide.
+DeMarcco Hellams (born June 5, 2000) is an American professional football safety for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide.

-Early years
+Early life

 Hellams attended DeMatha Catholic High School in Hyattsville, Maryland.
 He played defensive back and wide receiver in high school.
 As a senior, he was the Washington Post Metro Offensive Player of the Year after catching 78 passes for 1,469 yards and 21 touchdowns on offense and 12 interceptions on defense.
 Hellams committed to the University of Alabama to play college football.

 College career

 Hellams played in 13 games as a true freshman in 2019, recording four tackles and 0.5 sacks.
 In 13 games his sophomore year in 2020, he had 56 tackles and one sack.
 As a first-year starter in 2021, Hellams had 87 tackles and three interceptions.
-He returned to Alabama for his senior year in 2022.
+He returned to Alabama for his senior year in 2022, where he finished sixth in the SEC with 108 tackles, leading the Crimson Tide.

+Professional career

+Hellams was selected by the Atlanta Falcons in the seventh round with the 224th overall pick in the 2023 NFL draft.

+Hellams was placed on injured reserve on August 27, 2024, to begin the season and it ended up being for the entirety of the 2024 season.

+Personal life

+Hellams' older brother, Delante Jr., played college football as a wide receiver for Stony Brook from 2017 to 2022.